-- Is the oven being used as a timer?
+- Is the timer set?

-- Is the door firmly closed and latched?
+- · Is the door firmly closed and latched?

-- Did you touch START?

 - Did you follow the directions exactly?

-If the microwave cooking times seem too long:
+If microwave cooking times seem too long:

-- Is the electric supply to your home or wall outlets low or lower than normal?
+- Is the electric supply to your home or wall outlet low or lower than normal?
 Your electric company can tell you if the line voltage is low.
-Your electricain or service technician can tell you if the outlet voltage is low. - Is the Cook Power at the recommended setting? - Are you allowing for more time when cooking more food at one time?
+Your electrician or service technician can tell you if the outlet voltage is low. - Is the Cook Power set correctly? - Are you allowing more time when cooking more than one food item?